nbwang22/nbwang22.github.io/content/_index.md

       text: |-
         I'm a researcher in the [Galloway Lab](https://gallowaylab.mit.edu/) at MIT.

-        My work covers understanding and engineering mammalian cells for therapeutic applications, especially in the context of cell reprogramming.
+        My work covers understanding and engineering mammalian cells for therapeutic applications, with additional expertise in the context of cell reprogramming.
     design:
       columns: '1'